spiegela/adknowledge/README.md

 How to Contribute
 -----------------
 * Fork this repository on Github
+* Run the test suite - FYI: Auth tokens have been removed to protect the innocent
 * Add code and tests
 * Submit a pull request
 * I'll merge if it looks good & passes